okfn/opendatasurvey/content/faq.md

 difficult task.
 This is why the comments/details field is public, so that submitters and reviewers can explain the reasoning for their choices.
-In other words, the comments/details field is your main tool to ensure that your Country’s entries and scores can be compared to other countries’.
+In other words, the comments/details field is your main tool to ensure that your Country's entries and scores can be compared to other countries'.
 We therefore strongly encourage you to be thorough in your comments, as that will reflect on how your country is perceived and compared.

-Tip: Try to see the comments of countries with similar score in the given category, or go to countries whose data systems and governance structure may be similar to your country’s.
+Tip: Try to see the comments of countries with similar score in the given category, or go to countries whose data systems and governance structure may be similar to your country's.

 ### Questions about the assessment of openness